checkmarx-ltd/cx-flow/docs/Configuration.md

 CxFlow uses **SpringBoot** and requires using an **application.yml** file to drive the execution.
 The sections below outlines available properties and when/how they can be used in different execution modes.
 In addition, all the SpringBoot configuration rules apply.
 For additional information on SpringBoot, refer to https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html

-To allow for bootstrapping the launch process with various configurations, especially with containers, CxFlows uses overrides on the command line using the `--propery.name=Value` format as well as `PROPERTY_NAME` environment variable overrides.
+To allow for bootstrapping the launch process with various configurations, especially with containers, CxFlows uses overrides on the command line using the `--property.name=Value` format as well as `PROPERTY_NAME` environment variable overrides.

 All the relevant configuration is defined by the **application.yml** file that resides in the same directory as the jar file, or if an explicit configuration override is provided on the command line as follows: